0cjs/sedoc/8bit/sbc/SuperAKI-80.md

 manual is an important reference here as the locations are not clearly marked on the board.
 Note that most resistors must be mounted vertically.

-Power:
-- 100 μF cap.
-- 1× LM2930 or LM7805 voltage regulator.
-(Or use an external regulated PSU.)
-  - Pinout (looking at front): 3=IN, 2=GND, 1=OUT.

 Clock:
 - 19.6608 MHz crystal resonator, giving a 9.830 MHz system clock.
 Other frequencies can be used, but given a 1/16 prescaler on the CTC, this lets